tim-clifford/tim.clifford.lol/http/md/documents/chat-systems.md

 ```

 Despite this currently being functionally identical to the Signal threat model,
 there is potential for the whole chain to be trusted in the future.
-This might
+(This might
-be achieved by the SRCF running a matrix server (and people trusting the SRCF
+become possible soon in Cambridge circles when I get around to running a SRCF
-by proxy since they (hopefully) trust Tim).
+matrix server, which people should trust if they trust me :)).

 In addition, it is less likely that the matrix.org server is an NSA honeypot
 than that the Signal server is an NSA honeypot.